MogDop/MogDop-Randomizer/README.md

 1. Number Randomizer: for generating random numbers within a selected range.
 2. Word Randomiser: generates random words from a list.
 3. Dice roller – Dice with an adjustable number of sides and rolls.

+To run GUI version need to install tkinter.